yegor256/blog/shift-m/2022/2022-01-26-adam-tornhill.md

 place: Moscow, Russia
 permalink: /shift-m/2022/53.html
 description: |
-  Adam is a creator of CodeScene.com and the author of "Your Code as a Crime Scene" book.
+  Adam is a creator of CodeScene.com, the author of "Your Code as a Crime Scene" book, and a programmer.
 keywords:
   - podcast
   - project management podcast